csound/manual/docs/opcodes/tabifd.md

 ### Initialization

-_ifftsize_ -- FFT analysis size, must be power-of-two and integer multiple of the hopsize.
+_ifftsize_ -- FFT size in samples.
+It must be a power of two, at least 2, and an integer multiple of _ihopsize_.
+The Hann window requires at least 4 samples.

-_ihopsize_ -- hopsize in samples
+_ihopsize_ -- positive whole number of samples between analysis frames.
+The opcode produces at most one frame per control period, so use a hop size of at least _ksmps_ to receive every frame.

-_iwintype_ -- window type (O: Hamming, 1: Hanning)
+_iwintype_ -- window type: 0 for Hamming, 1 for Hann.

 _ifn_ -- source function table

 ### Performance

-_ffr_ -- output pv stream in AMP_FREQ format
+_ffr_ -- output PV stream in AMP_FREQ format, with magnitudes and frequencies in Hz.

-_fphs_ -- output pv stream in AMP_PHASE format
+_fphs_ -- output PV stream in AMP_PHASE format, with magnitudes and phases in radians, wrapped to the range from -pi to pi.

-_ktimpt_ -- time point (in secs) to read from table (if less than 0 or bigger than table length, it will wraparound)
+Both outputs have nonnegative magnitudes, including at DC and Nyquist.
+At those two bins, a negative real coefficient has phase pi; a positive or zero coefficient has phase zero.

+_ktimpt_ -- position in seconds at which to start reading.
+Reading wraps at the table boundaries and uses linear interpolation between samples, including at negative positions.

 _kamp_ -- amplitude scaling

-_kpitch_ -- pitch scaling (transposition)
+_kpitch_ -- table samples to advance per analysis sample: 1 reads forward at the original pitch, -1 reads backward, and 0 holds the value at _ktimpt_.

 ## Examples